 Although the concept of retirement remains largely unchanged, how you live out those years has shifted dramatically.
 Following are seven key ways in which your post-work life is likely to differ sharply from that of your parents.

-You’re more likely to delay your retirement date
+You’re more likely to plan a later retirement date

 A growing number of Americans appear to have reached the same conclusion: Dreams of sipping colorful drinks on a deserted beach are just going to have to wait a while.